 European Union (EU) | 24.1% |

-Japan's market for biometric driver identification system is growing fast.
+Japan's market for biometric driver identification systems is growing fast.
 This is because the country is a leader in self-driving car technology.
 They also have strong research in making biometric sensors smaller and adding them to shared transport platforms.
 Rules are managed by the Ministry of Land, Infrastructure, Transport, and Tourism (MLIT).

 Important advances include voice and fingerprint recognition systems, tiredness detection in smart car cabins, and real-time health checks for older drivers.
 The market also benefits from partnerships between old car makers and large electronics companies.